florath/rmtoo/Readme.txt

 To convert the dot file into some graphics, install the graphviz package and run:
 $ dot -Tpng -o reqtree.png reqtree.dot

+Emacs mode can be loaded in emacs by:
+M-x load-file
+point to contrib/req-mode.el
+All files with suffix .req will now use the REQ editing mode.

 If you have some problems, remarks or feature request, you're welcome to visit the sourceforge project page at: